-Are you interested in continuous improvement, reduce work in progress, and increase efficiency?
+Are you interested in continuous improvement, reducing work in progress, and increasing efficiency?
 Kanban is a Lean framework that can help you do just that!

 Kanban is a process framework for software development with a long and proven history in manufacturing and new product design.

 In this course, you will learn to master the elements of Kanban, from beginner to more advanced concepts.

 Upon completion of this Kanban course, you will fully understand how to use Kanban - not only within the boundaries of your software development environment, but also beyond, such as within operations and maintenance environments.

 You will also understand how to introduce Kanban principles and practices to boost productivity of both traditional and agile teams.

 As a part of the course you will receive a free copy of Leading Lean Software Development: Results are Not the Point to take away!